 Michael Avenatti Appeared On CNN And MSNBC Over 100 Times In 10-Week Period In 2018

-Celebrity lawyer Michael Avenatti appeared on CNN and MSNBC over 100 times during a 10-week period last spring, nearly a year before being indicted Monday on multiple federal charges.
+Celebrity lawyer Michael Avenatti appeared on CNN and MSNBC over 100 times during a 10-week period in spring 2018.

 Avenatti most frequently appeared on CNN, making 20 appearances on “Anderson Cooper 360.”
 He also made 16 appearances on MSNBC’s “The Last Word with Lawrence O’Donnell.”
 (RELATED: CNN Hosts Avenatti 59 Times In Two Months)

-The U.S. District Court for the Southern District of New York handed down the indictment against Avenatti for allegations that he demanded Nike pay him and a colleague $20 million, or else he would release damaging information about the company.
+The U.S. District Court for the Southern District of New York handed down the indictment against Avenatti for allegations that he demanded Nike pay him and a colleague $20 million, or else he would release damaging information about the company, back in March.

 A second set of charges against Avenatti were filed in a California federal court accusing the lawyer of embezzling client funds to finance his own expenses.
 (RELATED: Donald Trump Jr. Gets Last Laugh On Avenatti Indictment: ‘#Basta’)